 valentina sampaio will take your breath away

-We meet the Brazilian bombshell and first transgender model to grace the cover of Vogue.
+We meet the Brazilian bombshell and first transgender model to grace the cover of 'Vogue.'

 Last month, French Vogue made fashion history when it revealed its March cover star.
 Valentina Sampaio, the model in question, is the first trans woman to appear on a Vogue cover, ever.
 Of course, the fashion bible has featured the likes of Hari Nef and Andreja Pejic inside its hallowed pages, but never an entire cover.
 One progressive step for Vogue, and a giant leap for diversity worldwide.
-But enough about Vogue, we want to know more about the Brazilian bombshell that is Valentina Sampaio.
-Born in the vibrant fishing village of Prainha, in the north east of Brazil, 20-year-old Valentina spent her childhood making art and dreaming of becoming an actress.
+But enough about Vogue.
+We want to know more about the Brazilian bombshell that is Valentina Sampaio.
+Born in the vibrant fishing village of Prainha, in the northeast of Brazil, 20-year-old Valentina spent her childhood making art and dreaming of becoming an actress.
 Putting her Hollywood dreams on hold (for now), last November she put her first foot forward as a model, by stepping onto the catwalk during São Paulo Fashion Week.
-Since then she's gone from shoot to shoot and strength to strength, even finding time to fit in filming an independent Brazilian production, which comes out later this year.
+Since then she's gone from shoot to shoot and strength to strength, even finding time to fit in shooting an independent Brazilian film, which comes out later this year.
 Here, the incredible beauty shares her advice for following in her footsteps and top tips for learning to love yourself.